Why Choose the MS-PhD Program?

 Program Financial Support

-- All full-time UR School of Nursing MS-PhD students are 100 percent funded with full tuition waivers and a cost-of-living stipend of $25,000 for the first four years of study.
+- All full-time UR School of Nursing MS-PhD students are 100-percent funded with full tuition waivers and an annual cost-of-living stipend of $25,000.
 Learn more about tuition awards and stipend support.

 MS and PhD courses are taken in a very rigorous three years of full-time enrollment after which the master’s degree is awarded.
 The student then continues to complete the PhD dissertation proposal and dissertation research.